itayost/JaMoveo/README.md

 ## Acknowledgments

 - Moveo for the interesting challenge
-- The band members who inspired this solution
+- The mucisians who inspired this solution
-- Tab4U for song reference inspiration

 ---